 Out of all the colors mentioned above, the most crucial ones in the development of your plant are red and blue.
 One source claims that for the most optimal growth of a plant, it is better to be exposed to 90% red light, and 10% blue light.
 Adding or removing the other light colors will vary the appearance and texture of the plant you are growing and will cause your plant to grow with the characteristics that you seek.

 At Grobo, we’ve been developing LED grow lights technology for a proprietary blend of the wavelengths best suited for plant growth.
-As a Grobo user, you will be able to mix the light settings to the environment which best match your needs and interests.
-Additionally, through the use of the far red light incorporated in the product your plants grown will produce a higher yield compared to being just grown under plain light.
+As a Grobo user, you will be able to mix the light settings to best match your needs and interests.
+Additionally, through the use of the far red light incorporated in the product, your plants will produce a higher yield compared to being just grown under plain light.

 Sources for further reading: